-The mission of the Physical Medicine and Rehabilitation (PM&R) Residency Program is to train and educate effective and efficient physicians who are qualified to take the certifying examination of the American Board of PM&R. The Department of Rehabilitation Medicine expects that all of its trainees successfully pass their American Board of Physical Medicine and Rehabilitation examinations.
+The Physical Medicine and Rehabilitation (PM&R) Residency Program trains and educates effective and efficient physicians who are qualified to take the certifying examination of the American Board of PM&R. The Department of Rehabilitation Medicine expects that all of its trainees successfully pass their American Board of Physical Medicine and Rehabilitation examinations.
 The Department's goal is to also train excellence in the 6 main ACGME resident competencies: